dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 ### Item 15: Minimize the accessibility of classes and members.

 *[4/5]* Both are true but in different ways.
 For members, the rules are the same with private and protected.
-However, C++ doesn’t have private classes as a language construct.
-However, if a class is an implementation detail consider not putting it into a header file.
-Core guideline [C.9](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-private) is the closed match.
+However, C++ doesn't have private classes as a language construct.
+However, if a class is an implementation detail, consider not putting it into a header file.
+Core guideline [C.9](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-private) is the closest match.

 ### Item 16: In public classes, use accessor methods, not public fields